cmrust/rando/README.md

 # If you need to drop/recreate the database later, run:
 # make reset-dev-database

+# If you need to shutdown the database later, run:
+# make stop-dev-database
 ```

 Create `.env` file in src folder: